On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Go for a swim, head out on the water or just sit and enjoy the views at this beautiful park located on Alta Lake.

-The Wayside Park watercraft operator, Whistler Eco Tours is open daily from mid-June to Labour Day; and weekends from mid-May to mid-June and again from Labour Day to October 8, 2023 (weather permitting).
+The Wayside Park watercraft operator, Whistler Eco Tours is open daily from mid-June to Labour Day; and weekends from mid-May to mid-June and again from Labour Day to mid-October, each summer (weather permitting).

 Location